TheeChody/ChodelingApp/README.md

 pip install -r requirements.txt

+See discord channel 'chodeling-app' pinned comment for auth file needed to launch app

 Then Run;

 py chodelingapp.py

-Fill out required info (client_id & secret_id) and good to go (See discord channel 'chodeling-app' pinned comment for auth file needed to launch app)
+Fill out required info (client_id & secret_id) and good to go

 ______________________________________________________________
 .Exe Install; (Only for running the .exe file, if using python skip)